Hartwell, Georgia: Hart County Public Library

 The Hart County Public Library was begun in 1938 with rooms over Homer Herndon's drug store, then moved to the County Courthouse in 1941 until 1968 when the courthouse burned down.
 It was then located in the County School Board building until funds were raised for a permanent building in 1975.

+Controversy

+The Hartwell Police Department was mentioned during an August 2024 podcast interview by YouTuber DG Hamblin with a former Hartwell Police Officer who discussed supervisors' contact with the controversial Poulan Police Department Police Chief, as well as supervisors' apparent lack of knowledge of lawful policing procedures, to include several falsehoods in police documentation that was showcased in a redacted documents release.
+DG Hamblin posted both the interview and the redacted documents on his YouTube Channel, The DG Hamblin Show.